Are You Ready?

 For detailed information on seasonal safety, we recommend checking out these pages:

-Floods - Air Force Be Ready > Disasters/Emergencies > Natural Disasters > Floods (af.mil)
+Thunderstorms & Lightning - Air Force Be Ready > Disasters/Emergencies > Natural Disasters > Thunderstorms & Lightning (af.mil)

-Tsunamis - Air Force Be Ready > Disasters/Emergencies > Natural Disasters > Tsunamis (af.mil)
+Tornadoes - Air Force Be Ready > Disasters/Emergencies > Natural Disasters > Tornadoes (af.mil)

 Handouts